dxos-deprecated/feed-store/README.md

     }
   );

   // Open a feed.
-If the feed doesn't exists would be created. const foo = await feedStore.openFeed('/foo');
+If the feed doesn't exist, it would be created. const foo = await feedStore.openFeed('/foo');

   foo.append('foo', () => {